Tinker Tailor Soldier Spy: Karla

-Smiley points out that Karla is fiercely loyal to both the Soviet Union and communism, highlighting Karla's current rank despite his internment in a gulag by the Stalinist regime, and reveals that Karla turned down an offer from Smiley in India to defect, even though his return to the USSR in 1955 was to face a likely execution.
-During his attempt to obtain Karla's defection, Smiley plied him to defect with cigarettes and promises that they could get Karla's family out to the West safely.
+Smiley points out that Karla is fiercely loyal to both the Soviet Union and communism, highlighting Karla's current rank despite his internment in a gulag by the Stalinist regime.
+He reveals that Karla turned down an offer from Smiley in India to defect, even though his return to the Soviet Union in 1955 was to face a likely execution, after Smiley worked with American authorities to disrupt Karla's efforts to establish a clandestine radio transmitter for agents in San Francisco.
+During his attempt to obtain Karla's defection, Smiley plied him with cigarettes and promises that they could get Karla's family out to the West safely.
 Smiley suspects that this only revealed his own weakness, his love for his unfaithful wife, Ann.
 Smiley offered Karla his lighter, a present from Ann, to light a cigarette, but Karla rose and left with it.

 Merlin and Testify

 Smiley suspects a link between Merlin and the botched Operation Testify.
-Sam Collins, who was duty officer that night, tells Smiley that Control ordered him to relay the report of the Czech operation only to him, but that when he did so, Control froze up, and that Bill Haydon's sudden arrival was the only reason the hierarchy didn't fall apart that night.
-Smiley then visits Max, a Czech operative who served as a legman for Jim on the operation, who tells Smiley that Prideaux gave him instructions to leave Czechoslovakia any way he could if Jim didn't surface at the rendezvous at the appointed time.
-Next, Smiley pays a visit to Jerry Westerby, who tells Smiley of his trip to Prague where he picked up a story about Jim by a young army conscript, who insisted that the Russians were in the woods waiting a full day before the ambush.
+Sam Collins, who was the duty officer that night, tells Smiley that Control ordered him to relay the report of the Czech operation only to him, but that when he did so, Control froze up, and that Bill Haydon's sudden arrival was the only reason the hierarchy didn't fall apart that night.
+Smiley then visits Max, a Czech operative who served as a legman for Prideaux on the operation, who tells Smiley that Prideaux gave him instructions to leave Czechoslovakia any way he could if Prideaux didn't surface at the rendezvous at the appointed time.
+Smiley next visits Jerry Westerby, who tells Smiley about the trip to Prague when a young army conscript insisted that the Soviets were in the woods waiting for Prideaux a full day before he was ambushed.

-Finally, Smiley tracks down Prideaux.
-Prideaux tells him Control believed there was a mole in the Circus, and had whittled it down to five men, Alleline (Tinker), Haydon (Tailor), Bland (Soldier), Esterhase (Poorman), and Smiley himself (Beggarman), and that his orders were to obtain the identity from a defector in Czech intelligence who knew.
+Finally, Smiley tracks down Prideaux, who tells him Control believed there was a mole in the Circus and had whittled it down to five men, Alleline (Tinker), Haydon (Tailor), Bland (Soldier), Esterhase (Poorman), and Smiley himself (Beggarman).
+Prideaux's orders were to obtain the identity from a defector in Czech intelligence who knew.
 He tells Smiley he almost didn't make the rendezvous with Max because he noticed he was being tailed, and that when he arrived to meet the defector, he was ambushed, taking two bullets to his right shoulder.
-During his captivity, both Polyakov and Karla interrogated him, focussing solely on the extent and status of Control's investigation.
+During his captivity, both Polyakov and Karla interrogated him, focusing solely on the extent and status of Control's investigation.
 Prideaux suggests that the Czech defector was a plant, contrived by Karla to engineer Control's downfall through Testify's failure, all conceived to protect the mole.